 Taipei photography: Taipei City

 From Taipei 101—once the tallest building on Earth—right down to the tiny houses covered with penny tiles, Taipei’s inner city is a visual feast.
-Street photographers will fall in love with Taipei’s bustling streets, strange architecture, temples and street art.
+Just a few days in Taipei is enough for photographers to fall in love with the bustling streets, strange architecture, temples and street art.

 Taipei photography: Food & night markets